matnvd/Fraud-Detection/readme.txt

  *   3. Why a k that is too small or too big leads to low test accuracy.
  **************************************************************************** */

+1. I started off at the base values of k = 5 and T = 80.
+I would then run the test to see the test accuracy of the model.
+I would then keep doubling T until the test accuracy of the test plateaud.
+Once it did, I would double k and repeat the same process with T. Once the test accuracy plateaud from both increasing k too, I would find the exact value of T for the respective k at which it started plateauing at, which in this case was T = 470 for k = 60.
+2. A small value of T leads to low test accuracy because not enough iterations done means that the algorithm hasn't had enough time to adjust the weights properly to get the highest accuracy.
+3. Having a k too small means that you're not clustering enough and the data is really noisy and the boosting algorithm may accidentally amplify that noise.
+Having too few clusters means that you're collapsing more diverse data points together and losing signal and underfit the data.

 /* *****************************************************************************
  *  List any other comments here.
 Feel free to provide any feedback